TQA-Bench: Evaluating LLMs for Multi-Table Question Answering: Benchmark Construction

-Inspired by the GSM-Symbolic framework~\cite{mirzadeh2024gsm}, we use the symbolic extension in our benchmark to increase the number of evaluation questions while keeping their quality high.
-Symbolic extension works effectively with sampling to create diverse and meaningful questions, making the benchmark more robust for evaluating LLMs.
+Inspired by the GSM-Symbolic framework~\cite{mirzadeh2024gsm}, we adopt symbolic extension in our benchmark to generate high-quality evaluation questions.
+By combining symbolic extension with sampling, we create diverse and meaningful queries, enhancing the benchmark's robustness for LLM evaluation.